 Pasta dishes like this ground turkey baked ziti are always a delicious, satisfying dinner in my house.
 It delivers all that rich, gooey, filling comfort of lasagna, but assembling this is way easier!
 It’s a stick to your ribs kind of meal that I always know will leave everyone satisfied, kids and adults alike.

 I also love it because it’s a little lighter and healthier.
 Swapping out the traditional beef or sausage for leaner ground turkey is easy, but still provides that essential protein to my kids.
 The ground turkey is just as delicious too!
-The whole recipe comes together with just a handful of easy to find ingredients and a few minutes of very simple prep.
+If you want another turkey recipe, try my turkey teriyaki stir fry.
+The entire Baked Ziti recipe comes together with just a handful of easy to find ingredients and a few minutes of very simple prep.
 Then it’s bubbling away in your oven and ready for the table just 40 minutes later.

 Why I LOVE this recipe!